-This is achieved by arranging a variety of materials including polymers, glass, metal, wax, edible food, ceramics and even human tissues into complex shapes that would be nearly impossible to replicate by hand.
-Some of those objects will create the opportunity to save lives, extend others or bring ease to our daily routines.
-3D printing objects are achieved by using additive processes, meaning successive layers of material are laid down one on top of another until the desired object is accomplished.
-The 3d printed object is a superposition of thinly sliced horizontal cross-sections of a chosen material, and the possibilities are breathtaking.
+This is achieved by arranging a variety of materials including polymers, glass, metal, wax, edible food, ceramics and even human tissues into complex shapes, which would be nearly impossible to replicate by hand.
+Some of those objects will create the opportunity to save and extend lives or bring ease to our daily routines.
+3D printing objects are achieved with successive layers of material laid down one on top of another until the desired object is accomplished.
+In other words, the 3D printed object is a superposition of thinly sliced horizontal cross-sections of a chosen material.
+The possibilities of 3D printing are breathtaking.

 However, it’s not quite as easy as pressing a button.
 Virtual designs must be created in the form of CAD file (Computed Aided Design) supported by 3D modelling programs.
 Those programs offer 3D designers the opportunity to conceive objects from nothing and the imagination is free to move beyond the human handiwork.
-Scanners also produce CAD files enabling existing real objects to be identically replicated in digital format often much quicker than recreating the original object.
+Scanners also produce CAD files, enabling existing real objects to be identically replicated in digital formats, which is often much quicker than recreating the original object.

-Applications & Industries breakthroughs
+Applications & breakthroughs of 3D printing in China

 The possibility of printing 3D objects will revolutionize most industries since its application is beneficial in many sectors.
-The application of 3D printing includes design visualization, prototyping, architecture, education, geospatial, healthcare, entertainment, retail and many more…
+The application of 3D printing includes design visualization, prototyping, architecture, education, geospatial, healthcare, entertainment, retail and many more.

 Companies such as Foodini and the German Print2Taste start-up are exploiting this opportunity of creating innovating designs, shapes and decorations with printed food.
 The printed objects are edible by printing edible food such as icings or soft food.